RBS 23: Controversy

-The naming of the system received heavy criticism by socialist cartoonist Rune Andréasson through the Swedish Peace and Arbitration Society for using the same name as the pacifistic cartoon-bear Bamse, which is popular in Sweden.
+The naming of the system received heavy criticism by socialist cartoonist Rune Andréasson through the Swedish Peace and Arbitration Society for using the same name as his character, the pacifistic cartoon-bear Bamse, which is popular in Sweden.

 The debate article, written by Maria Ermanno, was published in Aftonbladet on 24 January 2000 and sparked debate on the editorials and culture pages.